Greece Moments Greece Moments

 Steaming fumaroles

-The thermal springs of Loutraki (see point #2) are also probably connected to the Sousaki.
-Especially adventure seekers and hikers will enjoy the volcanic landscape on the Gulf of Corinth.
-Before the Oil Refinery Motor Oil Hellas you branch off to Agii Theodori.
-A gravel road leads to Sousaki, exploring the volcanic field is at your own risk.
+The thermal springs of Loutraki (see point #2) are also likely connected to Sousaki.
+Adventurers and hikers in particular will enjoy the volcanic landscape along the Gulf of Corinth.
+Before the Motor Oil Hellas oil refinery, turn off toward Agii Theodori.
+A gravel road leads to Sousaki; exploring the volcanic field is at your own risk.

 #2 Loutraki Hot Springs